vudash/vudash/readme.md

   }
 ```

-where `transport.source` is one of the supported transports listed at the top of this readme, and `transport.config` is
+where `data-source.source` is one of the supported transports listed at the top of this readme, and `data-source.config` is
 the transport specific config, such as credentials for third party services, or URLs for web services, etc.

 All configuration is validated by a transport method, using Joi.